AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

  ---
 ## \<Position\>
- Selects the Position attribute group so the wheels control pan, tilt etc
+ Selects the Position attribute group so the wheels control pan, tilt etc. Also used for creating masks.
+See [Changing Attributes using the Wheels](../controlling-fixtures/changing-fixture-attributes.md/#changing-attributes-using-the-wheels).

  ---
 ## \<Preload/Auto\>